 We then ask to receive scanned copies of all the window stickers of vehicles that fit our above requirements.
 In our case, each dealership only has about 1-2 vehicles that match our description.

-Receiving the initial window stickers online allows you to compare prices and digest the financial numbers in the comfort of your own home instead of in the high-pressure environment at a dealership and in-front of a salesman who is looking to close a deal.
+Receiving the initial window stickers online allows you to compare prices and digest the financial numbers in the comfort of your home instead of in the high-pressure environment at a dealership and in-front of a salesman looking to close a deal.

 Some vans will come with leather seats, some will have a tow package installed, some will have cruise control, some will come with an extra battery, etc.